nfdi4plants/ARC-specification/ARC specification.md

 - *Workflows* represent data analysis routines (in the sense of CWL tools and workflows) and are a collection of files, together with a corresponding CWL description, stored in a single directory under the top-level `workflows` subdirectory.
 A per-workflow executable CWL description is stored in `workflow.cwl`, which MUST exist for all ARC workflows.
 Further details on workflow descriptions are given [below](#workflow-descriptions).

-- *Runs* capture data products (i.e., results of computational analysis) derived from assays, other runs, or external data using workflows.
+- *Runs* capture data products (i.e., results of computational analysis) derived from assays, other runs, or external data using workflows (located in the aforementioned *Workflows* directory).
 Each run is a collection of files, stored in the top-level `runs` subdirectory.
 It MUST be accompanied by a per-run CWL workflow description, stored in `<run_name>.cwl` and further described [below](#run-descriptions).

 - *Externals* are external data (e.g., knowledge files) that need to be included and cannot be referenced due to external limitations.
 Metadata information SHOULD be stored according to the ISA model and CWL in case of workflow information; see [below](#external-data-annotation) for details.

 - *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.
 Optionally, study-level metadata MAY be present in `isa.studies.xlsx`.
 Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.

-All other files contained in an ARC (e.g, a `README.txt`, a pre-print PDFs, additional annotation files, etc.) are referred to as *additional payload*, and MAY be located anywhere within the ARC structure.
-However, an ARC MUST be [reproducible](#reproducible-arcs) and [complete](#complete-arcs) even if these files are deleted.
+All other files contained in an ARC (e.g., a `README.txt`, a pre-print PDFs, additional annotation files, etc.) are referred to as *additional payload*, and MAY be located anywhere within the ARC structure.
+However, an ARC MUST be [reproducible](#reproducible-arcs) and [publishable](#shareable-and-publishable-arcs) even if these files are deleted.
 Further considerations on additional payload are described [below](#additional-payload).

 Note: